In this article

 image

-Expense policies don’t benefit you if none of your employees can see them.
+Expense policies don’t benefit you if your employees can’t see them.
 Generate an expense policy that’s accessible to all and can be modified at any time as the company evolves.
 The digital approach also removes the need for paper documentation, a cost-saving and environmentally responsible company action.

 image

-Categorizing receipts is one of the areas of concern for expense auditors and a task that employees often struggle with.
-Look for a solution that automatically categorizes receipts, and e-receipts, in real-time and produces reports that are segmented properly for audits or quick financial reviews.
-Businesses don’t need to wait until the end of the period to access them.
+If categorizing receipts is an area of concern for and a task that employees often struggle with, look for a solution that automatically categorizes receipts, and e-receipts, in real-time.
+You can also produce reports that are segmented properly for audits or quick financial reviews.
+And, you don’t need to wait until the end of the period to access them.

 image

-Anyone who’s ever chased down a paper receipt to validate an expense will appreciate this feature.
 Digitizing receipts and archiving them eliminates any questions on whether the expense is legitimate.
-Your system should also match those receipts to invoices, so auditors and accountants don’t need to.
+An automated system will match those receipts to invoices, so you don’t need to.
 That’s a time and money saver for your business.

 image

 Ramp offers all the functionality you need to start automating your expense audits today.
-Visit Ramp.com to learn more.
+Explore our product demo to learn more.

 Try Ramp for free